TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-vault-issuemovingvault.md

                   },{
                     "value": "Tried moving vault using PowerShell",
                     "text": "Tried moving vault using PowerShell"
                   },{
-                    "value": "Machine's date and time is configured correctly", "text": "Machine's date and time is configured correctly" },{
                     "value": "dont_know_answer",
                     "text": "Other, don't know or not applicable"